Fondson/relatedanime/README.md

 ## Features

-- gets all anime-related information purely by web scraping (this website does not rely on any anime APIs)
+- Gets all anime-related information purely by web scraping (this website does not rely on any anime APIs)
-- lists currently airing seasonal animes
+- Lists currently airing seasonal animes
-- autosuggestions in search bar based on MAL suggestions
+- Autosuggestions in search bar based on MAL suggestions
-- heavily utilizes caching using [Redis](https://redis.io/)
+- Heavily utilizes caching using [Redis](https://redis.io/) and [DynamoDB](https://aws.amazon.com/dynamodb/)
-  - most of cache is automatically refresh periodically through crons using a [proxy](https://github.com/Fondson/relatedanime-proxy)
-- implements an Express API server that scraps information from MAL
+- Implements an Express API server that scrapes information from MAL
-  - scraping updates are sent by the server using HTML5 server-sent events
+  - Scraping updates are sent by the server using HTML5 server-sent events
-- front-end is done using React (created by [create-react-app](https://github.com/facebookincubator/create-react-app))
-- uses [Cheerio](https://github.com/cheeriojs/cheerio) to parse markup data from MAL HTTP response
+  - Uses [Cheerio](https://github.com/cheeriojs/cheerio) to parse MAL pages
+- Frontend is done using [Next.js](https://nextjs.org/)

 ## Examples